DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 -----------------

 1. Increase the training set size.
 We currently have about 20 subjects total.
 I would recommend first trying a training set of size 10.
 If nnU-Net scales linearly, this will take about 6 days to run.
 Keep doubling the training set size until we're using all the data.
-Establish the relationship between training set size and run-time and Dice coefficient.
+Establish the relationship between training set size and the resulting run-time and Dice coefficient.
 2. If we don't get good results with a sufficiently large training set, go back and try SynthSeg or perhaps a third application.

 Conclusions